c4ss1uslab/digitalgarden/src/site/notes/core essays/🌀 the rise of lo-fi;ambient content and the future of the creator, curation & experience economies.md

 if there's something that persisted even after a lot of western influence and colonization (for its lights and shadows) in the global south culture is that we're a lot more communitarian. everyone is friends, everyone is family.

-communities like [[mol\|mol]] and [[instituto amuta\|instituto amuta]] recognize this and are deliberately studying and practicing culture-building in more intentional, conscious and regenerative ways.
+communities like [[MoL\|mol]] and [[instituto amuta\|instituto amuta]] recognize this and are deliberately studying and practicing culture-building in more intentional, conscious and regenerative ways.

 ###### technology-enabled communities